Published March 6, 2022

 Real meat’s industry feelings?

-It didn’t take long to see an anti-plant-based public relations storm appearing on the US press horizon - involving the “new meat” pioneers.
+Inevitably, there are those who refuse to accept plant-based meat substitutes.
+An anti-plant-based public relations storm hit the US press - involving the “new meat” pioneers.

 The Center for Consumer Freedom, a PR firm whose sponsors have included meat producers and food industry organizations dedicated to promoting personal responsibility and protecting consumer food choices, posted full-page ads in major US newspapers and generated press coverage by claiming to reveal what the neo-meat burgers are made of, calling them “ultra-processed imitations”.